RianRG/dbdleague/README.md

 It uses TypeORM for the queries and store all information on a postgres database (Containerized by a docker-compose)

-First the user makes login through the discord login protocol and we store his main infos on our database. (nick, email, avatarUrl, region)
+First the user logs in through the discord login protocol and we store his main infos on our database. (nick, email, avatarUrl, region)
-*We can get also the user's color to put on frontend and make different styles* *The region returned by discord api is not a continent, so we have to make a request to Restcountries API (restcountries.com) and save the user's continent on database*
+* *We can also get the user's color to put on frontend and make different styles*
+* *The region returned by discord api is not a continent, so we have to make a request to Restcountries API (restcountries.com) and save the user's continent on database*
-*We need to get the user's continent for the future challenge checks (A challenge can accept ONLY challengers of the same region)*
+* *We need to get the user's continent for the future challenge checks (A challenge can ONLY accept challengers from the same region)*

 Then, the user can create a challenge, accept a challenge, list all challenges, get dinamic infos about a challenge through a websocket protocol.
 (Pubsub design pattern)